De-mystifying Counselling & Challenging the Stereotypes

 I will make notes during our first session together which is primarily an opportunity for you to get to know me and for me to understand what support you are looking for.

-I do not take notes in subsequent sessions.
-However, I may make notes afterwards to assist me in our work but please rest assured that these are completely anonymised so you would not be identifiable and they are stored securely, in line with current data protection legislation.
+I don't take notes during subsequent sessions.
+However, I may make notes afterwards to assist me in our work but please rest assured that these are completely anonymised so you wouldn't be identifiable and they're stored securely, in line with current data protection legislation.
 You can find more information about this in my privacy notice.